pupilfirst/wd101-scripts/basic-introduction-html-css/html-semantics/README.md

 Using the correct element for its intended usage has its benefits.

-An adequately structured web page can help a search engine extract essential keywords.
+An adequately structured web page can help a search engine (such as: Google, Yahoo or Bing), extract essential keywords.
 It can act as a signpost for screen readers to help navigate a page for visually impaired users.

 We should code HTML to represent the data that will be populated and not based on its default presentation styling.
 We can change the presentation styling using _Cascading Style Sheet_.